Do you want to book work in film and television?

 Would it be worth it to you to walk away with a proven on-camera close up technique that helps you book the job and makes you stand out on set?
 Using this technique to book just one job, would pay back your investment and then some.
 Imagine two, three, or ten jobs.

 But don’t just take my word for it.
-Check out my success stories below from actors just like you.
+Check out success stories below from actors just like you.

 Are you ready to book more roles in film and tv?
 Casting Directors and Directors don’t have time to teach you how to work the camera.
 When you come to the table with this skill under your belt, you increase your ability to book jobs, and you stand out on set!

-What Others Say About Working With Wendy
+What Others Say About Working With Us

 “The training I have received from Acting Pros has been priceless to me.
 Even more important than my recent callbacks and bookings, are the confidence and fun I’m having when using The Audition Game!”Delilah Andre